Lightning-AI/pytorch-lightning/docs/source/extensions/logging.rst

     import logging

-    # configure logging at the root level of lightning
+    # configure logging at the root level of Lightning
     logging.getLogger("pytorch_lightning").setLevel(logging.ERROR)

     # configure logging on module level, redirect to file